-Hagens Berman, Hilliard Martinez Gonzales LLP and Ben Crump Law, PLLC have filed a lawsuit against drug manufacturer Gilead for knowingly designing and selling prescription drugs that it knew were toxic to many of the 1 million people in the U.S. living with Human Immunodeficiency Virus-1 (HIV) infection.
+Hagens Berman, Hilliard Martinez Gonzales LLP and Ben Crump Law, PLLC filed a lawsuit against drug manufacturer Gilead, claiming that the company knowingly designed and sold prescription drugs that it knew were toxic to many of the 1 million people in the U.S. living with Human Immunodeficiency Virus-1 (HIV) infection.

 DRUG TOXICITY EXPLAINED

 Tenofovir is a type of drug that prevents HIV from infecting healthy cells.
-The problem with tenofovir is that it cannot be effectively absorbed by the body when taken in pill form.
+The lawsuit states that tenofovir cannot be effectively absorbed by the body when taken in pill form.
 Gilead developed TDF to be taken orally, but a large dose of 300 mg is required in order to be effective.
-Because the body does not absorb TDF efficiently, patients are exposed to levels of tenofovir in the blood that can cause severe harm to kidneys and bones.
+Because the body does not absorb TDF efficiently, patients are exposed to levels of tenofovir in the blood that could cause severe harm to kidneys and bones.
 Gilead developed another form of the compound, tenofovir alafenamide fumarate (TAF) that is better absorbed by the cells HIV targets compared to TDF.
-This allows TAF to be given at a much lower dose than TDF – just 1/10th the dose – while being just as effective.
+This allows TAF to be given at a much lower dose than TDF — just 1/10th the dose — while being just as effective.
 The dramatically lower dose of TAF means less toxicity and fewer side effects than TDF.

 WHAT GILEAD KNEW

-Before Gilead began selling its first drug containing TDF, Viread, in 2001, Gilead knew that TDF posed a safety risk to patients’ kidneys and bones.
-Gilead knew that two of its other antiviral drugs with structures similar to tenofovir, cidofovir and adefovir dipivoxil, had been highly toxic to kidneys, and that preclinical data showed that TDF could cause significant kidney and bone damage.
+Before Gilead began selling its first drug containing TDF, Viread, in 2001, Gilead allegedly knew that TDF posed a safety risk to patients’ kidneys and bones.
+According to the complaint, Gilead knew that two of its other antiviral drugs with structures similar to tenofovir, cidofovir and adefovir dipivoxil, had been highly toxic to kidneys, and that preclinical data showed that TDF could cause significant kidney and bone damage.
 And as soon as Gilead began selling TDF, patients started getting hurt.

-Despite knowing this, Gilead continued to make additional variations of TDF medications that it knew were toxic to patients, for more than a decade.
+Despite knowing this, allegations outline that Gilead continued to make additional variations of TDF medications that it knew were toxic to patients, for more than a decade.

-Before Gilead began selling its first TDF drug in 2001, it had already discovered a safer alternative – tenofovir alafenamide fumarate (TAF), which could be given at a much lower, safer dose, but yet it continued to push TDF medications, putting patients at grave risk of injury.
-Gilead falsely claimed in 2004 that it was abandoning the TAF design because it was supposedly no different than TDF.
+Before Gilead began selling its first TDF drug in 2001, it had already discovered an allegedly safer alternative, tenofovir alafenamide fumarate (TAF), which could be given at a much lower, safer dose, yet it continued to push TDF medications, putting patients at risk of injury, according to the complaint.
+In addition, Gilead falsely claimed in 2004 that it was abandoning the TAF design because it was supposedly no different than TDF.
 But Gilead’s president and CEO later admitted to investment analysts that the real reason Gilead abandoned the TAF design was that Gilead did not want to hurt sales by admitting that its TDF-based products are unreasonably and unnecessarily unsafe.

 YOUR RIGHTS